The new Queen Lane Apartments are comprised of townhouses

 - What will happen to Kelly Playground?

-- Housing will be built along the periphery of the site,
+- Housing was built along the periphery of the site, including a

-including a portion of what is now the playground.
-PHA is working
+portion of what was the playground.
+PHA successfully worked with

-with the U.S. Department of Housing and Urban Development (HUD) on
+the U.S. Department of Housing and Urban Development (HUD) on the

 - Will construction disturb the burial grounds?

-Queen Lane high rise was constructed on a portion of the potter's
+The old Queen Lane high rise that was constructed on a portion of

-field which was "a burial place for all Strangers, Negroes and
+the potter's field was "a burial place for all Strangers, Negroes

 dates back to 1755 and PHA is sensitive to the historic nature of